May 09, 2022

 Sprouting is a process.
 It takes a few days to get there and there are key steps along the way you'll want to follow.
 The first is to note that you can only sprout from a whole legume (beans, peas, or lentils), seed (chia), or grain (brown rice or barley).
 If you have a split version of any of them - just cook them up and eat them because they will not sprout.
 They need to start by being intact.
 You couldn't take half a seed and expect it to grow, right?
 Same idea.
 Different products sprouts in different ways and at different times.
 While soaking first is good for most legumes, it's not the way you sprout Chia seeds (I found out that hard way).
 I will give you specific instructions on Chia later.
 And, because different items sprout at different times, it's better to soak and sprout them separately.
 Once they have sprouted you can mix them together and store them in your fridge.
 If you try to sprout them together then the ones like black chickpeas that take longer will require more water and time on the counter, while the other sprouts like Moong may start to brown and go bad during that process.
 For best results, keep them separate.

 EQUIPMENT: The most common question I am asked is if you need special equipment to sprout?
 The easy answer is 'nope'.
-All you truly need is a bowl and a plate or tray.
+All you truly need is a bowl, a plate or tray, and a clean dishcloth.
 I also do use a strainer to make draining super easy (I have a small and large one) and glass jars to store my sprouts.
 You can find sprouting jars out there with mesh lids to make draining easier.
 They work pretty well, too.
 Often, they are pretty large and are not always my go-to for sprouting smaller daily quantities.
 You can also find smaller mason jars and you can attach a mesh lid to them.
 Be careful, some sprouting contraptions are made from plastic.
 I would suggest sticking with metal or glass, both are the best way to store any food item.
 But, if you don't want to mess with any of that, make it super simple for now - just use a bowl and small strainer.
 All the other stuff can come later if you decide this is something you want to stick with.

 Step 1 - SOAK OVERNIGHT: Once you find something you'd like to sprout (the easiest is moong bean pictured above).
 Soak it in water for at least 8 hours to overnight.
 Typically, room temperature water out of the tap is recommended (so you don't compromise the sprouting process with high heat), but in some cases like with moong, the water should be hot to make sure every bean soaks.
 Even this week, when I tried soaking moong with room temp water, about a third of them stayed hard.
 It's a real pain because if that happens, then you have to pick them out and separate them from the sprouted ones.
 I soak my moong in hot, boiling water from my kettle.
 I boil the water, let it sit 5-10 minutes to cool off a bit, and then pour it over my moong.
 And, guess what?
 Ever single moong bean soaks and sprouts beautifully.
 I would not use the hot, boiling water on other legumes and seeds - use room temperature water in that case.
 If in other cases you find some of the product does not soak, then experiment with warm or hot water for soaking.
 Just a tip that I've learned the hard way.
 Keep in mind that once you use the hot water for soaking, do not heat the sprouts or you will essentially kill the living energy.